jamo/irssi-stuff/scripts/README.md

 * [`greetignore.pl`](greetignore.pl) -- Hide the stupid "greet messages" mostly blogged by bots after someone joins a channel
 * [`hilightwin.pl`](hilightwin.pl) -- Use "highlightwin" not "hilightwin"
 * [`jpqnmwin.pl`](jpqnmwin.pl) -- My modification of jpqwin.pl (does nicks and modes too, removed any settings)
+* [`levelclear.pl`](levelclear.pl) -- Similar to crapbuster.pl but uses irssis internal scrollback levelclear functionality and is able to clear the previous window after switching them
 * [`linkchan.pl`](linkchan.pl) -- Split the username by a dot to prevent highlighting yourself and others
 * [`nickignore.pl`](nickignore.pl) -- Bugfix
 * [`query_whois.pl`](query_whois.pl) -- Also show the idle time of the whoised user